MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 1. While the parametric sweep job is running, the compute node notifies the web front-end its progress via a SignalR channel.
 The web front-end then accesses the Windows Azure table storage to get updated URL list and shows it to the user.
 1. The user can select any of the URLs to see the rendered image for the nucleotide match.

-We have already an [NCBI BLAST web site](http://azure4research-blast.cloudapp.net/) deployed and you can just click to have a look.
+We have already deployed an [NCBI BLAST web site](http://azure4research-blast.cloudapp.net/) deployed and you can just click to have a look.
 We've also created a sample service bus namespace **sb://sb-azure4research-blast.servicebus.windows.net/** and created a *JobQueue* under the namespace to manage our tasks.

 1. Open the NCBI BLAST web site.